Connect with us

 HDMI eARC/ARC Output on Sony HT-G700 Soundbar

-One of the problems with today’s LED/LCD, OLED, and QD-OLED TVs is that while they look great, most don’t have a very good built-in speaker system.
-You need to connect your TV to an AVR, soundbar, or pair of powered loudspeakers.
+One of the main limitations with today’s LED/LCD, OLED, QD-OLED TVs and UST projectors is that while they look great, most don’t have a very good built-in speaker system.
+You need to connect your TV or projector to an AVR, soundbar, or pair of powered loudspeakers if you really want to enjoy sound that’s as good as the picture if not better.

 Connecting Audio From Your TV To An External Audio System

-Understanding this dilemma, almost all TVs provide options to connect the TV to an external sound system.
-Depending on the brand/model of the TV, this can be done via analog stereo or digital optical audio outputs.
+Understanding this dilemma, almost all TVs have provided options to connect the TV to an external sound system.
+Depending on the brand/model of the TV, this can be done via analog stereo or digital optical audio outputs or a newer option called HDMI ARC (audio return channel) or HDMI eARC (enhanced audio return channel).

 If you decide to use the Digital Optical audio connection from the TV to an external audio system, compatible formats include two-channel stereo PCM, Dolby Digital/Dolby Digital EX, DTS Digital Surround, and DTS ES.